qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 Extending QgsProcessingAlgorithm
 --------------------------------

-The following code takes a vector layer, counts the number of features, does a buffer operation and creates a raster layer from the result of the buffer operation.
+The following code

+#. takes a vector layer as input
+#. counts the number of features
+#. does a buffer operation
+#. creates a raster layer from the result of the buffer operation
-The buffer layer, raster layer and number of features are returned.
+#. returns the buffer layer, raster layer and number of features

 .. testcode::